Summary

 Examples of Owned Media

 Below are a few owned media examples from AWS.
 My research found several examples of content, communities, and digital experiences.
-It’s crystal clear that AWS has invested in building a digital brand ecosystem that will support its customers and prospects.
+It’s crystal clear that AWS has invested in building a digital brand ecosystem that will support its customers and prospect.

 The first owned media example is the AWS Marketplace.
-It’s a digital resource and catalog their customers can use to find, buy, deploy, and manage third-party software, data, and services to build solutions and run their businesses.
+It’s a digital resource and catalog that their customers can use to find, buy, deploy, and manage third-party software, data, and services to build solutions and run their businesses.
 The catalog includes thousands of software listings from categories such as security, business applications, machine learning, and data products.
 You can also search and sort the listing across specific industries like healthcare, financial services, and telecommunications.

 The second example is AWS Digital Training.
 It’s also a digital experience for existing customers or developers who want to learn how to use AWS.
 They offer free, on-demand courses developed by AWS subject matter experts.
 They have also developed the AWS Skill Builder, which includes 500+ digital courses and plans that users can use to guide their ongoing learning and development.